Stackout/Payment-Gateways/README.md

 Please note!
 This package is a work in progress.
 I was in dire need of something with respect to a payment processor gateway for scaleability purposes.
 Please feel free to use and help build the library!

-# Stackout's Payment Gateway Processor
+# Laravel Payment Gateway Processor

 This project is meant to provide ease of access to connect to multiple payment gateways.